-2024 Implement ation Program Summary Status Evaluation housing programs and housing rights for all residents.
-Housing Authority literature, in both Spanish and English, will be placed at City Hall, the police department, public library and other public places in the community.
+2024 Implement ation Program Summary Status Evaluation Program-(HOME) Program.
+Status: This program will be modified to provide more discrete actions and timing for the City to investigate applications for CDBG and HOME Programs for rehabilitation projects.
+2.3 Availability of Housing Programs Ongoing The City continues to work with the Stanislaus County The City of Waterford will work with the County Regional Housing Authority to advertise the availability Housing Authority to advertise the availability of of housing programs and housing rights for all residents. housing programs and housing rights for all residents.
+Housing Authority literature, in both Spanish and Status: This program has been successful and will be English, will be placed at City Hall, the police continued. department, public library and other public places in the community.
 2.4 Community Development Block Grant Funds The City of Waterford continues to participate in the The City of Waterford will apply for Community Stanislaus County Community Development Block Development Block Grant funds, as they become Grant Consortium and receives funds from this available from State and Federal sources, for the program. purchase of sites for housing to be land banked or used for the development of assisted housing.
-Goal III Provisions for Very Low, Low, and Moderate-Income Housing Action Plan a - Assistance to Homeowners 3.1 Assist Developers in the Application Process for Ongoing The City continues to encourage affordable housing Grants and Subsidy Program 0808 development by providing assistance to affordable The City of Waterford will encourage developers to housing developers in the form of information and make applications for RHS 502 Interest Subsidy possible incentives.
-The City continues to provide the programs and will work with and assist those opportunity for pre-application review and opportunities developers.
-The City will take all actions necessary to for expedited review and approval.
-The City continues expedite processing and approvals for such projects.
-The to participate in the First-Time Home Buyers Program City of Waterford will contact nonprofit developers to to provide direct loans to individuals of low- to inform them of Waterford's participation in this moderate-income to purchase newly constructed homes. program.
-Moreover, the City of Waterford will
+Status: Continue Goal III Provisions for Very Low, Low, and Moderate-Income Housing Action Plan e - Assistance to Homeowners 3.1 Assist Developers in the Application Process for Ongoing The City continues to encourage affordable housing Grants and Subsidy Program development by providing assistance to affordable The City of Waterford will encourage developers to housing developers in the form of information and